Home Dinner Ina Garten Shrimp Scampi (Easy Recipe)

 • Spices – Salt and pepper make the taste of the shrimp pop, while red pepper flakes bring a touch of heat, allowing you to truly savor all the flavors in this dish.

-• Shrimps – Shrimp is relatively low in calories and fat, and it’s also a good source of protein, omega-3 fatty acids, selenium, and zinc.
+• Shrimp – Shrimp is relatively low in calories and fat, and it’s also a good source of protein, omega-3 fatty acids, selenium, and zinc.
 And since it cooks in a flash, it’s ideal for busy weeknights.

 • Garlic – Garlic is not only super healthy, but it makes any recipe taste a thousand times better.